Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Abstract

 \section{Abstract}

-We introduce a new approach to address the task allocation problem in a system of heterogeneous robots comprising of Unmanned Ground Vehicles (UGVs) and Unmanned Aerial Vehicles (UAVs).
-The proposed model, \texttt{\method}, or \textbf{G}raph \textbf{A}ttention \textbf{T}ask \textbf{A}llocato\textbf{R} aggregates information from neighbors in the multi-robot system, with the aim of achieving joint optimality in the target localization efficiency.

-Being decentralized, our method is highly robust and adaptable to situations where collaborators may change over time, ensuring the continuity of the mission.
-We also proposed heterogeneity-aware preprocessing to let all the different types of robots collaborate with a uniform model.
-The experimental results demonstrate the effectiveness and scalability of the proposed approach in a range of simulated scenarios.
-The model can allocate targets' positions close to the expert algorithm's result, with a median spatial gap less than a unit length.
-This approach can be used in multi-robot systems deployed in search and rescue missions, environmental monitoring, and disaster response.
+We introduce a new graph neural operator-based approach for task allocation in a system of heterogeneous robots composed of Unmanned Ground Vehicles (UGVs) and Unmanned Aerial Vehicles (UAVs).
+The proposed model, \texttt{\method}, or \textbf{G}raph \textbf{A}ttention \textbf{T}ask \textbf{A}llocato\textbf{R} aggregates information from neighbors in the multi-robot system, with the aim of achieving globally optimal target localization.
+Being decentralized, our method is highly robust and adaptable to situations where the number of robots and the number of tasks may change over time.
+We also propose a heterogeneity-aware preprocessing technique to model the heterogeneity of the system.
+The experimental results demonstrate the effectiveness and scalability of the proposed approach in a range of simulated scenarios generated by varying the number of UGVs and UAVs and the number and location of the targets.
+We show that a single model can handle a heterogeneous robot team with a number of robots ranging between 2 and 12 while outperforming the baseline architectures.